solinor/solinor-invoice-checking/README.md

 SECRET_KEY="long-random-generated-string"
 TENKFEET_AUTH="10000ft-api-token"
 REDIS_URL="url-to-redis-instance"
-# optional, defaults to sqlite:
+# optional, defaults to sqlite.
+Do note that sqlite does not support all SQL operations used, so not all pages will work properly.
+PostgreSQL recommended.
 DATABASE_URL="database-url"
-SECURE_SSL_REDIRECT="False"  # For local development - disable automatic redirect to https
+SECURE_SSL_REDIRECT="False"  # For local development - disable automatic redirect to https SLACK_BOT_ACCESS_TOKEN="slack-bot-token"
+AWS_SECRET_KEY="aws-secret-key"
+AWS_ACCESS_KEY="aws-access-key"
 ```

+## Local development

+For local development:

+1. Collect static files: `./manage.py collectstatic && ./manage.py compress --force`
+2. Update 10000ft projects and users: `./manage.py update_projects && ./manage.py update_users`
+3. Start background worker: `./manage.py process_update_queue`, in order to actually fetch data from 10000ft with the "Request data update" button.
+4. Start the server with `./manage.py runserver` and navigate to http://localhost:8000

+If you are starting with empty database, after first hours refresh from 10000ft, run `./manage.py update_projects` to link hours to projects.

-For development, to avoid using Google authentication, modify `AUTHENTICATION_BACKENDS` from `invoice_checking/settings.py`.
+If you want to avoid using Google authentication, remove `googleauth.backends.GoogleAuthBackend` from `AUTHENTICATION_BACKENDS` list from `invoice_checking/settings.py`.